Workshop Approval Process

 - The focus of each session should be identified by topic or subject area, according to the attached Continuing Education Requirements, so that appropriate approvals can be made.
 A topic title alone is not sufficient for evaluation.

 - “Core Credit” sessions must be at least thirty (30) minutes in length, although the Department may group topics together in order to meet or exceed the time requirements.
-"Core Credits" are the seven credits that are required for every applicator such as Laws and Regulations, Applicator Safety, or Use of Pesticides
+"Core Credits" are the seven credits that are required for every applicator such as Laws and Regulations (2 credits), Applicator Safety, Public Safety, Pesticides & their Families, Environmental Protection, or Use of Pesticides.

 - “Commercial Applicator Pest Management Credit” sessions must be at least sixty (60) minutes in length, although the Department may group sessions in order to meet or exceed the time requirements.
 "Pest Management Credits" are those specific to a category, for example, Agricultural Insect Control, Turf Pest Control, or Fumigation.

 - Requests for continuing education credit must be received at least 15 days before the workshop or seminar is to be held.